yehchunhung/data-visualization/README.md

 ### Exploratory Data Analysis
-Here we present some analysis results from the dataset to get the overview.
+Here we present some analysis results from the dataset.
+For more details, you can check our [Jupyter notebook](Exploratory%20Data%20Analysis.ipynb).

 - From the bar chart of sighting site, the majority of the sighting places occur in USA.
 - Thus, for the rest we only focus on USA.